CDonnerer/xgboost-distribution/README.rst

           early_stopping_rounds=10
       )

-After fitting, we can predict the parameters of the distribution for new data:
+After fitting, we can predict the parameters of the distribution for new data.
+This will return a namedtuple of numpy arrays for each parameter of the
+distribution:

 .. code-block:: python

+      preds = model.predict(X_test)
-      mean, var = model.predict_dist(X_test)
+      mean, scale = preds.mean, preds.scale

 Performance comparison